-The Administrator will also be entitled to reimbursement of reasonable out-of-pocket expenses properly incurred in carrying out its duties.
+The UCI Administrator will also be entitled to reimbursement of reasonable out-of-pocket expenses properly incurred in carrying out its duties and transaction-based fees such as, but not limited to, transfer agent-related fees.

-Further fees may be payable to the Depositary and the Administrator in consideration of ancillary services rendered to the Fund and relating to the core services of the Depositary and the Administrator, such as, but not limited to, introduction of additional Share Classes, Sub-Fund domiciliation and corporate secretarial services.
+Further fees may be payable to the Depositary and the UCI Administrator in consideration of ancillary services rendered to the Fund and relating to the core services of the Depositary and the UCI Administrator, such as, but not limited to introduction of additional Share Classes.